 The Corporation prepares its condensed interim consolidated financial statements in accordance with generally accepted accounting principles in Canada ("GAAP") as set out in the CPA Canada Handbook - Accounting under Part I, which incorporates International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 These unaudited condensed interim consolidated financial statements have been prepared in accordance with IFRS applicable to the preparation of interim financial statements, including IAS 34, "Interim Financial Reporting".
-In accordance with GAAP, these financial statements do not include all of the financial statement disclosures required for annual financial statements and should be read in conjunction with the Corporation's audited annual consolidated financial statements for the year ended January 28, 2018 ("Fiscal 2018"), which have been prepared in accordance with IFRS as issued by the IASB.
+In accordance with GAAP, these financial statements do not include all of the financial statement disclosures required for annual financial statements for the year ended January 28, 2018 ("Fiscal 2018"), which have been prepared in accordance with IFRS as issued by the IASB.
 In management's opinion, the unaudited condensed interim consolidated financial statements reflect all the adjustments that are necessary for a fair presentation of the results for the interim period presented.